LoganXav/KeniaAPI/README.md

 ### Database for E2E Tests

-- **Configuration**: A local SQL database running in a Docker container is used for E2E tests.
+- **Configuration**: A local Postgres database running in a Docker container is used for E2E tests.
 The Docker container is defined in `docker-compose.yml`.

 - **Test**: Runs all tests